abhishekpingale22/jenkins-sample/jenkins-D1.md

 ```
 This package installation will:
 - Setup Jenkins as a daemon launched on start.
 See `/etc/init.d/jenkins` for more details.
-- Create a ‘jenkins’ user to run this service.
+- Create a `jenkins` user to run this service.
-- Direct console log output to the file /var/log/jenkins/jenkins.log.
-Check this file if you are troubleshooting Jenkins.
+- Direct console log output to the file `/var/log/jenkins/jenkins.log`.
+- Check this file if you are troubleshooting Jenkins.
 - Populate /etc/default/jenkins with configuration parameters for the launch, e.g JENKINS_HOME
 - Set Jenkins to listen on port 8080.
 Access this port with your browser to start configuration.

--Login to EC2 Jenkins Server using ssh.
+- Login to EC2 Jenkins Server using ssh.
 ```
 netstat -nltp
 sudo service jenkins status